Strengthen SNAP access and keep Hawaiʻi households fed!

 Each state legislative session, we keep a close eye on bills aimed at improving access to SNAP in the following ways:

-For the upcoming 2026 legislative session, HHAN plans to build off of the momentum from last year, focusing on these key areas ↓
+For the upcoming 2026 legislative session, HHAN plans to build off of the momentum from last year, focusing on these key bills ↓

 EXPANDING ELIGIBILITY